 Video: Line Striping Equipment & Supplies

-With all this in place, you’re ready to spring into action as soon as the weather is dry, and you have temps over 50° F.
+With all this in place, you’re ready to spring into action as soon as the weather is dry and outdoor temps reach over 50°F.

 Need a cheat sheet on when to apply traffic paint?
-Our downloadable Application Temperature Cheatsheet tells you the lowest and highest temps for applying sealer, asphalt repairs, and parking lot paints.
+Our downloadable Application Temperature Cheatsheet tells you the lowest and highest temperatures for applying a sealer, asphalt repairs, and parking lot paints.

-Spring cleaning your lot and checking the condition of the asphalt and your supplies will have you set to get out there with your pavement paint and repair the winter damage.
+Spring cleaning your lot and checking the condition of the asphalt and your supplies will have you set to get out there with your pavement paint and repair the winter damage by painting parking lots.

 How to Maintain Painted Parking Spots